ooni/probe-cli/DESIGN.md

 - `type` identifies this as a measurement summary message.

-- all other fields have already-describes semantics, which in this case of course is applied to the set of measurements as a whole.
+- all other fields have already-described semantics, which in this case of course is applied to the set of measurements as a whole.

 The `id` field of a `<measurement-entry>` message is key to get the